sanbee/parafeed/UserDoc.md

   * `GHIST`:`GHIST` specifies the file in which the history of the commands issued in the interactive session is saved.
 This file will be common to all applications.
 The default history file is `$HOME/.g_hist`.
 This is also the file from which all applications will load the command history.

   * `MAXGHIST`: `MAXGHIST` should be set to the maximum number of command history entries which the user wishes to save.
 By default this is set to 100.

+  * `CL_ALLOWHIDDEN`: Control how access to the hidden keywords is handled in an interactive session.
+Value of 0 strictly disallows access hidden keywords and an error message is issued.
+Value of 1 allows accessing, including change the values of hidden keywords and no warning message is issued.
+Value of 2 allows accessing/setting hidden keywords but a warning is issued.
+Default value is 1 (quietly allow access to hidden keywords).
+In a non-interactive session (`help=noprompt` or `help=def,[FILE]`) concept of hidden keywords does not make sense.
+Full access to all keywords is possible in this mode.

 ### Customization: Parameter Unrolling ###